sam-lb/mathgraph3d/CONTRIBUTING.md

 # Anyone who knows python is welcome to contribute.
 If you do, make sure to follow these guidelines:
 - Use PEP 8 naming conventions. `ALL_CAPS_SEPARATED_BY_UNDERSCORES` for constants, `CamelCase` for classes, `snake_case` for functions and variable names.
 - Also try to make variable names descriptive.
-No one names unless it is an iteration variable or has obvious meaning (i.e. x, y, or z).
+No one letter names unless it is an iteration variable or has obvious meaning (i.e. x, y, or z).
 - Document!
 Write at least a simple docstring for each function, method, and class.
 If something you write uses a complicated algorithm or piece of math, please explain it!
 If it's necessary, I'll include it in my algorithm explanations page for this project (link above).
 - 4 space indents.
 - You don't really have to conform to any line length restrictions, but be reasonable about it.
 Always prefer shorter, clearer code over a big one line mess.